tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 anisotropic
 .................

-Even  when the  ``anisotropic`` constant is  chosen, it  is  possible to override it in the input file.
+The  ``anisotropic`` constant is  set by default, with the values taken from the  material  file; however, it  is  possible to override them in the input file.

 Example::